CumulusNetworks/docs/content/version/cumulus-linux-30/Layer-1-and-Layer-2-Features/Bonding---Link-Aggregation.md

 All slave interfaces within a bond will have the same MAC address as the bond.
 Typically, the first slave added to the bond donates its MAC address for the bond.
-The other slaves’ MAC addresses are set to the bond MAC address.
+The other slaves' MAC addresses are set to the bond MAC address.
 The bond MAC address is used as source MAC address for all traffic leaving the bond, and provides a single destination MAC address to address traffic to the bond.